Simple and SEP IRA Plans

 |Yearly Contribution Limits||$58,000 or 25% of an employee’s salary (whichever is less)||$13,500 ($3,000 catch-up limit)|

 401(k) Plan Creation and Management

-This extremely popular pre-tax option now has a contribution limit of $19,500 as of 2020.
+This extremely popular pre-tax option has a contribution limit of $19,500 for 2020 and 2021.
 Also, employers can set length-of-service requirements on employees to encourage long-term employment at their company.
 We’ll cover all this information and more during an initial consultation, so give us a call to get started.